Sherab Palden Beru: Move to Scotland

+Art

 For the next 35 years, Beru devoted himself to creating thangkas of outstanding quality in the Karma Gadri style, and to training western students in the techniques of thangka painting.
 His work can be seen in centres through Europe, Asia and North America.

 His principal achievements are to be seen at Samye Ling itself, where he designed not only the temple interior but several cycles of exquisite thangkas, depicting variously the Kagyu Lineage holders, Sakyamuni Buddha, Indian mahasiddhas and the Four Directional Guardians.
 Most notable are the much-copied painting of the Kagyu Lineage Refuge Tree and the painting of the Guru Yoga of the 8th Karmapa, Mikyo Dorje.
 He painted the thangka of Vajradhara in the Dorje Dzong shrine room in Boulder, Colorado.

 The paintings in the temple at Samye Ling are known for their combination of large size and exquisite detail.
 As in Tibet, many of these paintings took between one and three years to complete.
 Along with Akong Rinpoche and his students, Beru also helped retrieve, restore and preserve thangkas from Tibet, many of which were destroyed in the early days of the Chinese occupation.
 Later Beru was joined at Samye Ling by his nephew, Gyamtso Tashi, an ordained monk and sculptor, who reached India after making a three-year pilgrimage on foot across Tibet.

+Later years and death

 Well into his 90s, Beru no longer contributed directly to the art-work, but remained a leading authority on matters of Tibetan art, and was regularly consulted by practicing thangka artists.
 He died on 29 November at Samye Ling at an age of about 100.
 His body was left completely undisturbed in 'Tukdam' meditation for the traditional three-day period after his death.